Error analysis for a statistical finite element method: Proofs

-Next we turn to the analysis the effect of finite element discretisation and consider the posterior moments in~\eqref{eq:fe-conditional-moments}.
 The following proposition allows us to make use of Assumption~\ref{assumption:fe-error} on the error of the finite element discretisation.
 Although this basic proposition must have appeared several times and in various forms in the literature on scalable approximations for GP regression, we have not been able to locate a convenient reference for it.

 \begin{proposition} Let $R_1$ and $R_2$ be any positive-semidefinite kernels, $\sigma > 0$, and $\b{Z} \in \R^n$.
 If

 for some $\delta > 0$, then the functions

 satisfy